hyojin-park-neuro/neureca/_posts/2023-05-10-Funded-PhD-Studentship.md

 - [Application form](https://drive.google.com/uc?export=download&id=1CSazI0eQgfXDcunFcj0L-eLUPgcRLZrH)
 - CV
 - Academic transcripts
-- Names and contact details of two referees
+- Names and contact details of two referees <br>
 Email subject line should be [PhD application] Your name (First, Last)

 The interview process will consist of two stages.
 The first interview stage will be with the supervisors (provisionally scheduled to take place on **Friday June 9th**).
 Candidates who pass the first stage, will proceed to a second stage with a wider University interview panel (provisionally scheduled **June 22/June 23**).